-Brian, the face of PoetArt, enjoys running in his off-time to keep fit, playing the game of adored soccer, socialising, etc. Nothing so unusual there, everything he then seems to be saving for the page then!
+Brian, the face of PoetArt, enjoys running in his off-time to keep fit, playing the game of adored soccer, socialising, etc. Nothing so unusual there, everything he seems to be saving for the page, then!
 Meeting with people is a must for him, conversations proving to be a pivotal poem-starter when least expected.
-He also likes to take time out in grabbing himself a vanilla latte while getting to watch the world walk on by.
-All in the name of his rhythmic wordsmith nature, of course.
-So watch out, you may just turn out to be the next person smack-bang in the middle of his firing line.
+He also likes to take time out in grabbing himself a latte while getting to watch the world walk on by and all in the name of his rhythmic wordsmith nature, of course.
+So, watch out!
+You may just turn out to be the next person landed smack-bang in the middle of his firing line.
 If it isn’t aloft in his hand, then the pen is definitely working up inside of his mind, that’s for certain.